bates64/vscode-star-rod/README.md

 - Documentation/autocomplete for functions and script commands
 - Compile and run your mod using commands rather than the Star Rod GUI

-Supports Star Rod versions [0.2.0](https://github.com/nanaian/star-rod/releases/tag/v0.2.0) and up.
+Supports Star Rod versions [0.2.0](https://github.com/nanaian/star-rod/releases/tag/v0.2.0) and above.